 Questions for the ICANN Community

-Note to the Community: The Accountability and Transparency Review Team 2 (ATRT2) posts this Request for Comments contemporaneous with the ICANN’s 46th public meeting in Beijing aware that posting a request for Public Comments just prior to or concurrent with an ICANN public meeting is not consistent with best practice in soliciting public input.
-At the same time, ATRT2 is at the initial phase of its review of ICANN’s implementation of the recommendations arising out of the three prior Review Teams (ATRT1, Security, Stability and Resiliency and WHOIS) and is in the process of identifying issues on which it will place particular focus during its review.
+Note to the Community: The Accountability and Transparency Review Team 2 (ATRT2) posts this Request for Comments contemporaneous with the ICANN’s 46th public meeting in Beijing.
+ATRT2 is at the initial phase of its review of ICANN’s implementation of the recommendations arising out of the three prior Review Teams (ATRT1, Security, Stability and Resiliency and WHOIS) and is in the process of identifying issues on which it will place particular focus during its review.
 In so doing, input from the Community is critical to ensure that ATRT2 is focusing its work informed by Community input.

-ATRT2 has asked ICANN Staff to keep the initial Comment period open for the standard 21 day after the 46th public meeting in Beijing has closed to allow the Community time to provide meaningful comments.
+ATRT2 has asked ICANN Staff to open the initial Comment period for the standard 21 days upon the completion of the 46th public meeting in Beijing to allow the Community time to provide meaningful comments.
 The Comment period will be followed by a Reply period.
-ATRT2 is aware that the questions for the Community are voluminous as they address the full spectrum of prior Review Team recommendation, ICANN implementation and the effect of implementation efforts.
-To be clear, ATRT2 welcomes any comment from Community members, whether it be limited comment on a select number of the questions below or comment on all questions.
+Given the number of questions presented that address the full spectrum of prior Review Team recommendations, ICANN implementation and the effect of implementation efforts, ATRT2 welcomes any comment from Community members even if limited to a select number of the questions.

 Explanation/Background: In the Affirmation of Commitments (Affirmation), ICANN commits to maintain and improve robust mechanisms for public input, accountability and transparency to ensure that the outcomes of its decision-making will reflect the public interest and be accountable to all stakeholders.
 The second iteration of the Accountability and Transparency Review Team (ATRT2), as specified under the Affirmation, is in the process of assessing the extent to which the Board and staff have implemented the recommendations arising out of the ATRT1, the WHOIS Review Team (WHOISRT) and the Security, and the Stability and Resiliency Review Team (SSRRT) and whether those recommendations and their implementation have resulted in the desired improvements.
 In this inquiry, ATRT2 will also assess the accountability and transparency of the processes used by the Board and staff to review and implement the recommendations.
 In addition, the ATRT 2 is discussing what new issues, consistent with the scope of the ATRT2 as specified in the Affirmation ¶ 9.1, should be included in its work program.
 Accordingly, the ATRT2 seeks community input on its scope and work program.
 With that context in mind, please provide responses to the following questions: